jasmcaus/tau/docs/cmake-quickstart.md

 # Quickstart: Building With CMake

-This guide will get you up and running with Muon using CMake.
+This guide will get you up and running with Tau using CMake.

 ## Prerequisites
 To follow along, you'll need: